About Kamaro'an

 Like Imay once shared, her early field notes were a diverse array of topics—traditional dances, thatched roofs, ancient melodies.

-But a simple reminder from an elder woke her up: "The sea is ever-flowing, writing it down and it stopped.
+But a simple reminder from an elder evoked her: "The sea is ever-flowing, writing it down and it stopped.
 You should take part in it."
 And so, she started weaving, everyday.

 As if the beautiful oral histories in the old maritime world, we absorb the stories and myth, fabricate the threads of the past and future, and then become a part of the flowing culture.